Carl Haag: Biography

+In 1871 Haag bought the newly-built 7 Lyndhurst Road, Hampstead which he renamed Ida Villa in honour of his wife.
+He added a rooftop studio under a new double-pitched roof reached by a new octagonal staircase tower attached to the rear corner of the house.
+In this enormous studio he created a fabulous Eastern themed interior with fittings, furniture, tapestries and rugs collected during his journeys.

 He was a prolific and important painter of Holy Land scenes.
 He gained a considerable reputation for his firmly drawn and meticulously elaborated paintings of Eastern subjects.
 Some of his depictions of the Middle East are in the Israel Museum's collection.
 In 1903, he retired and towards the end of his life, Haag left England and returned to the newly united German Empire, where he died in Oberwesel.